What exactly is a will?

 Many people hold off making their will until it is too late.

 Life takes unexpected twists and turns with a sudden death, illness and even disability.
 Having a current and valid will in place gives you the peace of mind that, if something unfortunate were to happen at any point in the future, your wishes are contained in a legally binding document.

 Fantastic.
-Amy made us feel completely comfortable and answered any questions we had.
+Emily made us feel completely comfortable and answered any questions we had.

 Know the consequences of what will happen without your will in place

 If you die without making a will you are ‘intestate’ and the law will determine who inherits your estate following the intestacy rules.
 There is a risk that someone you do not want to benefit from your estate will benefit.